UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 Despite Rob Pike using an example about burning books, I recommend listening to at least the first half of his talk.

-In that talk Rob Pike makes a key point: Breaking down tasks into concurrent subtasks only allows parallelism, it’s the scheduling of these subtasks that creates it.
+In that talk, Rob makes a key point: Breaking down tasks into concurrent subtasks only allows parallelism, it’s the scheduling of these subtasks that creates it.

 Once you have a set of subtasks, they can be scheduled in a truly parallel fashion, or managed asynchronously in a single thread (concurrent, but not parallel).